alexlobera/leanjs_OLD_NX/src/pages/react/training/advanced/barcelona.md

 ---
 coaches: ['horacio-herrera']
-subtitle: Learn how Redux and React work together in practice in this 1-day workshop in Barcelona, from Redux principles and FP through to Redux Middlewares
+subtitle: For 3 days, expert coaches and mentors will work alongside you in Barcelona on real-world React problems so you return to work as a Senior React developer
 ---

 TODO ADD TEXT